 In addition to those into the penalty area (below), there are also occasions when runs are made towards the wide areas of the pitch from Villa’s central midfielders, and others when runs are even made beyond Watkins as he withdraws into a deeper position – when his ability to pin defenders buys time for those in midfield to reposition.
 Unless Bertrand Traoré is favoured there, more direct runs are made from the right.

 Should Traoré start from the right, as is increasingly the case, his willingness to drive past opponents and to penetrate forwards with the ball at his feet means he rarely requires a passing option, unless seeking to combine and for possession to be quickly returned to him, and therefore that Watkins often holds his central position (below).
 It is from those areas that he is so suitable a target for both cut-backs and crosses – whether low or aerial.

 That Villa rarely dominate possession means they spend significant periods defending, and that Watkins so regularly leads the first phase of their press.
 Most commonly doing so from a mid-block, he works in both directions, and has therefore made regains towards both sides of the pitch.
 His individual press often represents the trigger for Villa’s midfield to push forwards, when they aggressively take opponents or cover the closest spaces in an attempt to block forward passes.

 Watkins’ work ethic, when doing so, is admirable, and proves most effective when he is supported by Villa’s two wide forwards.
-His willingness to press, and ability to decelerate and duel for possession, was also rewarded with goals against Everton and Liverpool during 2020/21.
+His willingness to press, and ability to decelerate and duel for possession, has also often been rewarded with goals.